jorge07/ddd-playground/doc/index.md

 DDD Playground
 ===============

+### Examples in the repo

+   - User authentication split into domain and infrastructure using Json web token
+   - Usage of UUID as binary to improve the performance and create a nightmare for the dba.
+   - Example of table inheritance and discriminator strategy
+   - How to deal with Json data type and how to use same column for different doctrine data types.
+   - Code structured in layers as appears in DDD in php book (buenosvinos)
+   - An example of how to test the api with behat and guzzle and accessing to the api via web server, nginx in this case.
+   - Example of how to use phpmatcher with Lakion api test case and Alice for fixtures and how to integrate it with behat.

+### Tools

 This repo its a REST API built following more or less DDD and using few useful packages like: